-- liaison with the Professional Experience Office and communicating placements offered by their school: - ensure Mentor Teachers are aware of the appropriate information for their Pre-service Teacher.
-Information is emailed directly to the School Professional Experience Coordinator and not individual Mentor teachers. - allocation of Pre-service Teachers to appropriate Mentor Teachers: - informing Pre-service Teachers when, where and who to report to on their first day of professional experience: - coordinate orientation and induction of Preservice Teachers to the school.
-This should include, but is not limited to the following areas: arrival and departure times, dress code, parking arrangements, school policies and procedures, meeting attendance, duty arrangements, Work Health & Safety, and professional conduct; - ensuring Pre-service Teachers are receiving appropriate support and mentoring from their Mentor Teacher: - maintain communication with the University Advisor and keep them up to date with any placement changes.
-Please note, if you don't receive contact from the University Advisor early in the practicum advise the Professional Experience Office; - notify the University Advisor or the UWS Professional Experience Office immediately if the school has concerns with Pre-service Teacher competence and/or professional conduct; - attend Requiring Additional Support and Student At Risk meetings if required & submit all relevant document to the UWS Professional Experience Office; - monitor Pre-service Teacher attendance to ensure all days required for the Professional Experience are completed; - encourage Mentor Teachers to word process Pre-service Teacher's final reports so they are professionally presented; - ensure Pre-service Teachers receive the signed original copies of their Professional Experience Report and Attendance Register after they have completed the attendance requirements for the Professional Experience;
+- Liaison with the Professional Experience Office and communicating placements offered by their school. - Ensure Mentor Teachers are aware of the appropriate information for their Pre-service Teacher.
+Information is emailed directly to the School Professional Experience Coordinator and not individual Mentor teachers. - Allocation of Pre-service Teachers to appropriate Mentor Teachers. - Informing Pre-service Teachers when, where and who to report to on their first day of professional experience. - Coordinate orientation and induction of Preservice Teachers to the school.
+This should include but is not limited to the following areas: arrival and departure times, dress code, parking arrangements, school policies and procedures, meeting attendance, duty arrangements, Work Health & Safety, and professional conduct. - Ensuring Pre-service Teachers are receiving appropriate support and mentoring from their Mentor Teacher. - Maintain communication with the University Advisor and keep them up to date with any placement changes.
+Please note, if you don't receive contact from the University Advisor early in the practicum advise the Professional Experience Office. - Notify the University Advisor or the UWS Professional Experience Office immediately if the school has concerns with Pre-service Teacher competence and/or professional conduct. - Attend Requiring Additional Support and Student At Risk meetings if required & submit all relevant document to the UWS Professional Experience Office. - Monitor Pre-service Teacher attendance to ensure all days required for the Professional Experience are completed. - Encourage Mentor Teachers to word process Pre-service Teacher's final reports so they are professionally presented. - Ensure Pre-service Teachers receive the signed original copies of their Professional Experience Report and Attendance Register after they have completed the attendance requirements for the Professional Experience. - Complete pay claim form if your school has supervised three (3) or more Pre-service.

-complete pay claim form if your school has hosted three (3) or more Pre-service Teachers (this relates to Coordinators only - all teachers who mentor a Pre-service Teacher are entitled claim payment).
+Complete pay claim form if your school has hosted three (3) or more Pre-service Teachers (this relates to Coordinators only - all teachers who mentor a Pre-service Teacher are entitled claim payment).